Hi all,

 BUT!
 More importantly, things may seem to slow down in terms of development within the computing field.
 This won’t be entirely the case, we’ll see more efficiency improvements than feature additions… and these developments will probably help the efficiency of those companies using that software/hardware.

 Although I’ve mentioned all of this.
-Please note that I truly feel that we should move away from a view to a more and/or point of view.
+Please note that I truly feel that we should move away from a materialistic view to a more societal and/or spiritual point of view.
 This means that although new things may be released in the future, we should recognise them, but not be tempted by them if they are not necessary updates.

 Random thought: